Integration of Metaverse with Blockchain Wallet

 });

-Session key signs game transactions automatically in the background — user doesn't see pop-ups.
-His main wallet doesn't risk: session key has strict limits on contracts and amounts.
+The session key signs in-game transactions automatically in the background — the user sees no pop-ups.
+Meanwhile, the main wallet is not at risk: the session key has strict limits on contracts and amounts.
+A 90% reduction in signature prompts — proven on projects.

-Embedded wallets (Privy, Dynamic, Thirdweb) — another approach.
-User logs in via email or social, app creates wallet for them, stores keys in MPC-storage.
-Entry barrier drops to zero.
-Suitable for metaverses targeting mass audience, not crypto-native users.
+Embedded wallets (Privy, Dynamic, Thirdweb) are another approach.
+The user logs in via email or social media, the app creates a wallet for them, and stores keys in an MPC vault.
+The entry barrier drops to zero.
+Suitable for metaverses targeting a mainstream audience rather than crypto-native users.

 Verification of NFT Asset Ownership

-On entry to the metaverse, need to check what content the user owns: avatars, land, wearables, vehicles.
-All this is NFTs in different contracts.
+When entering a metaverse, it's necessary to check what content the user owns: avatars, land, wearables, vehicles.
+These are all NFTs in different contracts.

 const ownedLands = await publicClient.readContract({